gvwilson/sensibleadventures/bookster/new.md

 pocket.
 As he laid it on the pyre, Erileine heard Laeuc whisper, "But that's---!"

 "Sh!"
-FIXME elbowed her husband to quiet him, but her eyes were with Erileine's on Queçenne, whose renewed sobbing told the whole town who the hair ribbon had belonged to.
+Saedie elbowed her husband to quiet him, but her eyes were with Erileine's on Queçenne, whose renewed sobbing told the whole town who the hair ribbon had belonged to.